myobie/indexeddb-transaction-example/README.markdown

 like that: you are not in control of when the transaction is closed.
 A transaction is closed when the browser moves on to a "next tick."

-At first, this made me think that this kind of "holding the transaction open" operations were impossible.
+At first, this made me think that these kind of "holding the transaction open" operations were impossible.
 But it turns out one can continue using the same transaction over and over, but only at one specific time:
 `onsuccess`.

 Anytime one tries to query the database it's called a "request."
-If one were to issue another request of any time in the `onsuccess` callback of any existing request, then the original transaction of the original request will be used.
+If one were to issue another request of any kind in the `onsuccess` callback of any existing request, then the original transaction of the original request will be used.
 Yeah.